North Captiva Island Ferry Guide: Schedules, Costs & Tips

 - Pet policies vary; confirm before booking, fees typically apply.

-- Post-Hurricane Ian, the island is largely recovered but still shows signs of rebuilding.
+- Post-Hurricane Ian, the island has largely recovered but still shows signs of rebuilding.

 - Early planning and booking of ferry and accommodations is essential for a smooth trip.